iamayushanand/CodeForce.vim/README.md

 You need to have python with beautiful soup and requests library installed.

+#Usage

+To submit a code for a specific cf problem use

+`:CodeForceSubmit XXXA`

+where XXXA is problem code.

+To see your last verdict use

+`:LastVerdict`

 #Issues

 If you find any problems or bug with my plugin please email me at iamayushanand@gmail.com